-Behind the Lens: St Kilda’s Rugged Spirit Tells Tales of Intrepid Islanders
+Behind the Lens: Explore the Rugged Spirit of Outer Hebrides’ St Kilda

 Island life on St Kilda in the Outer Hebrides was not for the faint of heart.
 This isolated archipelago is as remote as it gets, with craggy cliff tops, green slopes and historic stone structures which showcase how difficult existence must have been for the community that lived here until 1930.